SAP-samples/cloud-cap-samples-java/README.md

 2. Edit your Run Configuration via **Run** > **Run Configurations...** and select enter the **Profile** `sqlite` on tab **Spring** and click **Run**.

-## Deploy to SAP Cloud Platform
+## Deploy to SAP Business Technology Platform

-CAP Java applications can be deployed to the SAP Cloud Platform either in single tenant or in multitenancy mode.
+CAP Java applications can be deployed to the SAP Business Technology Platform either in single tenant or in multitenancy mode.
 See [Multitenancy in CAP Java](https://cap.cloud.sap/docs/java/multitenancy) for more information.

 Prerequisites:
 - Install the [Cloud MTA Build Tool](https://sap.github.io/cloud-mta-build-tool/): `npm install -g mbt`.
 - Install the [Cloud Foundry Command Line Interface](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
-- Get an SAP Cloud Platform account to deploy the services and applications.
+- Get an SAP Business Technology Platform account to deploy the services and applications.

 Deploy as Single Tenant Application:
 - Rename `mta-single-tenant.yaml` to `mta.yaml`